 Upgrading the server in a clustered environment

-To upgrade a server to V8.1.5 in a clustered environment, you must complete preparation and installation tasks.
+To upgrade a server in a clustered environment, you must complete preparation and installation tasks.
 The procedures vary, depending on the operating system and release.

 Follow the procedure for your operating system, source release, and target release: